KesleyV/LocaMais/README.md

 Then look for the executable called “Loca Mais” in the code folder and run it or run the following command ./Loca Mais

-Use the keyboard directional keys to navigate the menu
+Use the keyboard directional keys to navigate the menu and press the Enter key to access